José Luis Manzano: Integra Capital

-Among the businesses that Manzano owns is Integra Capital, a financial services and investment company.
-The company is bullish in the energy and mining sectors, responsible for putting together large investment funds for projects in these industries.
-For example, Integra invested in the Golfo San Jorge Basin, a sedimentary basin hydrocarbon-rich area located in eastern Patagonia.
+Manzano owns Integra Capital, an investment firm focused on energy and mining.
+It has funded major projects, including oil exploration in the Golfo San Jorge Basin, Patagonia.
 Pipelines, electricity generation, and industrial- and personal-use water projects are also within the company's scope of investments.
 In the power sector, Integra put together a large investment program of nearly $100 million dedicated to modernization and creation of an intelligent grid.